Build with Code using Codesmith's Self-paced Learning Resources

 Variables, looping, and control flow comprise the fundamental principles of JavaScript.
 These foundational pieces of JavaScript let us store data and apply functionality on that data.
 This is the backbone of web development with JavaScript.

 Let’s quickly go over what we’ve learned.
-Variables and execution refer to when we write code and run it we mainly store ‘data’ and run ‘functionality’ on it.
-There are different types of data we can store and different type of functionality.
+Variables and execution refer to when we're writing code and run it we mainly store ‘data’ and run ‘functionality’ on it.
+There are different types of data we can store and different types of functionality.
 These are referred to as data types, and we can run code on that data.
 Control flow enables us to run some functionality based on different conditions, and looping enables us to run the same functionality over and over until a terminating status is attained.

-As you’re hopefully beginning to see, we can use different combinations of functionality on available data to create powerful applications for solving engineering problems.
+As you’re hopefully beginning to see, these core concepts are essential in JavaScript and other programming languages, enabling us to create powerful applications for solving engineering problems.